Reference-Free Sampling-Based Model Predictive Control: Experiments

 \subsection{Motion discovery}

-A central contribution of our work is demonstrating reference-free motion discovery in real-time across different tasks and even robot morphologies.
-We systematically evaluate the quadruped's ability to discover motion strategies purely from high-level goals and demonstrate that our framework transfers to a humanoid robot, enabling the achievement of walking gaits without requiring the tuning of gait parameters or other motion priors.
+A central contribution of our work is the demonstration of reference-free motion discovery in real time across diverse tasks and robot morphologies.
+We evaluate the quadruped's ability to discover motion strategies purely from high-level goals and show that our framework generalizes to a humanoid robot, enabling walking without tuning gait parameters or other motion priors.
+For the more aggressive behaviors shown in simulation, we do not claim fully optimized or hardware-ready motions, but rather proof-of-concept behaviors obtained from the same generic framework.